GENI-NSF/geni-tools/README-authorization.txt

 	#            },
 	"conditional_assertions" : ...

-	# Fixed (uncnoditional ABAC statements to be included in
+	# Fixed (unconditional) ABAC statements to be included in
 	# query calculations, e.g.
 	# "AM.MAY_SHUTDOWN<--CH_IMINDS.MAY_SHUTDOWN"
 	"policies": ...